sy77777en/video_annotation_folk/labels_markdown/lighting_setup/color_grading/index.md

 - Does the video utilize a combination of evolving and contrasting hues?

-- Is there a deliberate mix of multiple color grading techniques?
+- Is there a deliberate mix of multiple color grading, composition, or dynamics techniques?

 </details>

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- The video exhibits complex color grading, involving dynamic or contrasting variations in color temperature, saturation, or brightness.
+- The video exhibits complex color grading, composition, or dynamics, involving dynamic or contrasting variations in color tone, temperature, colorfulness, saturation, or brightness.

 </details>